danielfleischer/git-commits-lines-graph/README.md

 # Git Commit Lines Graph

-A small python scirpt to visualize the number of lines in a project, as a function of time.
+A small python script to visualize the number of lines in a project, as a function of time.

 <img src="example.png" width="400" align="center">

-**Install:** `python3 -m pip install git-commits-lines-graph`.
+**Install:** `python3 -m pip install git-commits-lines-graph`

 **Usage:** `git-lines-graph [-b BRANCH] GIT-DIR`

 Call with a git project directory.
 You can also specify a branch to scan; other wise the branch currently checked in is used.

+**Dependencies:**
-**Dependencies:** `click` for argument parsing, `GitPython` to interact with python and `matplotlib` for plotting.
+- `click` for argument parsing.
+- `GitPython` to interact with python.
+- `matplotlib` for plotting.
+- `pandas` for data manipulation.

 ----